Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The atmosphere is more reminiscent of the days of Spanish rule than of modern Nicaragua.
 The country remains relatively underdeveloped.
 For some, this can mean unwanted difficulties.
 But for others, it is a chance for unique experiences and unspoiled attractions.

-Known as the 'land of lakes and volcanos', the sublime natural features of Nicaragua make the country a paradise for hikers and nature lovers.
-There's probably no better destination for travellers looking for close encounters with volcanos, both dormant and active.
+Known as the 'land of lakes and volcanoes', the sublime natural features of Nicaragua make the country a paradise for hikers and nature lovers.
+There's probably no better destination for travellers looking for close encounters with volcanoes, both dormant and active.

 The massive Lake Nicaragua provides a variety of exciting opportunities to explore on water and land.
-The largely unexplored and pristine rainforest of the Bosawas Biosphere Reserve dominates about 15% of Nicaragua.
+The largely unexplored and pristine rainforest of the Bosawas Biosphere Reserve dominates about 15 percent of Nicaragua.